Building a Sustainable Inclusive Future -A Finance Perspective

 Who should Attend?

-Students having an inclination towards finance must look forward to be a part of the conclave and benefit from the discussions and interaction with the industry experts.
-It is also an opportunity to test their business acumen by participating in the contests.
+Students having an inclination towards Finance & IR must look forward to be a part of the Conclave and benefit from the discussions and interaction with the Industry experts.
+It is also an opportunity to test their Finance acumen by participating in the business contests.

-Academicians can utilise the conclave to share their thoughts on the future of the country’s with participants from industry as well as students.
+Academicians can utilize the Conclave to share their thoughts on the future of Indian Finance sector with participants from industry as well as with students.

 - Innovative Emerging Technologies in Indian Financial System